 She was the example, the light in the darkness.

-I don’t know if it was because I was with Peg, or just God’s grace, but I was reminded of the rest of the conversation.
-When we talked, I was so wrapped up in what Grandma didn’t give me; I missed the most important part.
+I don’t know if it was because I was with Peg or just God’s grace, but I was reminded of the rest of the conversation.
+While we stood there, I was so wrapped up in what Grandma didn’t give me; I missed the most important part.

 It is with Grandma’s wisdom I want to conclude this story.